 - engagement in politics with courtesy, good humour and kindness.

-You complete the entry form.
-People can self nominate or be nominated by others.
+You can enter someone for the Awards by filling in our nomination entry form during the nomination period.
+People can self-nominate or be nominated by others.
 Should a vital name be missed out, the judges reserve the option to put an extra name into the ring.

 We are looking for people who, more often than not, help our democracy function more effectively.